modernweb-dev/web/docs/docs/dev-server/middleware/index.md

 ## Rewriting request urls

-You can rewrite certain file requests using a simple middleware.
+You can rewrite certain file requests using a middleware.
 This can be useful for example to serve your `index.html` from a different file location or to alias a module.

 <details>
   <summary>Read more</summary>